2. GSEApy Tutorial

 outdir=None,

-permutation_num=20, # set permutation_num > 0, it will act like prerank tool
+permutation_num=20, # > 0 makes it behave like prerank

 ss_permut.res2d.head(5)